IMBD-Agency/sishal/BANNER_MANAGEMENT.md

 - **End Date**: Banner expires at this date/time
 - If no dates are set, banner is active immediately (if status is active)

-## Permissions
+## Access Control

-The system includes the following permissions:
-- `view banners`: View banner management page
-- `create banners`: Create new banners
-- `edit banners`: Edit existing banners
-- `delete banners`: Delete banners
+The banner management system is accessible to all authenticated users without specific permission requirements.

 ## File Storage